BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_05.md

 On the dock, you can interact with **Tentacool** for a battle.
 To the right is a *Berry Juice*.
 To the left, you'll find a replica of Mr. Luck's Tent if you want to grab any tutor moves or track Black Prisms.
 Up from here on the beach is a *Red Shard*.

-Talk to Novae up from here to begin *Battle Me Again!*
+Talk to Novae up from here to begin *Battle Me Once More!*

 !battle(["Novae",:WANDERER,2], "Beach Field")